-The UK Centre for Financial Computing is a collaboration of UCL, London School of Economics, London Business School and the major investment banks.
+The Centre for Doctoral Training in Financial Computing & Analytics is a joint venture between Imperial College London, London School of Economics, UCL and a range of financial institutions and other corporate partners, to promote doctoral training and research on computational and quantitative methods in finance and business analytics.
 It has over 60 PhD students working on computational finance and business analytics, and another 20 PhD students will start in October.
 Each student has an Academic Supervisor and an Industry Advisor, and spends an extended period based at their partner company.

 We are seeking UK/EU nationals with exceptional qualifications and experience:

 To apply email your CV and a Statement of Research interests to: Prof. Philip Treleaven Director, UK Centre in Financial Computing

 Ms. Yonita Carter Manager, UK Centre in Financial Computing